This post may contain affiliate links. Please read our disclosure policy.

 The combination of potatoes, scallions and dill tossed with a simple dressing of vinegar, light mayonnaise and plain Greek yogurt is a winner with everyone who has tried it.
 You could replace the cider vinegar with lemon juice if you prefer.

-How Many Calories and WW Points in this Potato Salad?
+How Many Calories and WW Points in Dill Potato Salad?

-According to my calculations serving has 105 calories and:
+According to my calculations, each serving has just 105 calories.

 4 SmartPoints (Green plan)